AyushSinha29/Gesture-Based-WhiteBoard/README.md

-# Steps to develop air white board project using OpenCV and MediaPipe:
+# Steps to develop virtual white board project using OpenCV and MediaPipe:

 Import necessary packages.
 Read frames from a webcam